-A heated humidifier uses heat to warm the water to add moisture to the airstream.
+- A heated humidifier uses heat to warm the water to add moisture to the airstream.
 The heat is adjustable for more or less moisture.
-The water chamber for a heated humidifier is much smaller than a passover humidifier.
+A heated humidifier water chamber is much smaller than a passover humidifier water chamber.

 There are three types of heated humidifiers: